ISEL-DEETC/quickfaas-essentials/README.md

 # QuickFaaS Essentials ☁️

 QuickFaaS is a multi-cloud interoperability desktop tool targeting cloud-agnostic functions development and FaaS deployments.
-QuickFaaS substantially improves developers' productivity, flexibility and agility when creating serverless solutions to multiple cloud providers, **without requiring the installation of provider-specific software**.
+QuickFaaS substantially improves developers' productivity, flexibility and agility when creating serverless solutions to different cloud providers **without requiring the installation of provider-specific software**.

-The proposed cloud-agnostic approach enables developers to reuse their serverless functions in different cloud providers with **no need to rewrite** code.
-This solution aims to **minimize vendor lock-in** in FaaS platforms by increasing the portability of serverless functions, which will, therefore, encourage developers and organizations to target different providers in exchange for a functional benefit.
+The proposed cloud-agnostic approach enables developers to reuse their serverless functions in multiple cloud providers with **no need to rewrite code**.
+This solution aims to minimize vendor lock-in in FaaS platforms by increasing the portability of serverless functions, which will, therefore, encourage developers and organizations to target different vendors in exchange for a functional benefit.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/47757441/185813592-ed461efa-2c40-4d43-9024-d2cf3fc13324.png" width="360">